Amino Acids

 There are 20 amino acids in total, categorised into:

-1. Essential Amino Acids: The body cannot produce these; they must be obtained from diet.
+- Essential Amino Acids: The body cannot produce these; they must be consumed through food.

 The Nine Essential Amino Acids: